 Your van is where you sleep, socialize, work, and cook your meals, among other activities.
 In fact, you might find yourself spending the majority of your day inside your van.
-This is why we believe taking the time to plan your van’s floor plan in a strategic way is so important.
+This is why we believe that taking the time to plan your van’s floor plan in a strategic way is so important.
 The quality of your camper’s layout can bolster your quality of van life and make your van a welcoming space that you want to spend time in

-On this page, we discuss many of the points to think about when designing your own van conversion layout.
-We will also go over what we love and regret for our own van floor plan design.
+On this page, we discuss many points to consider when designing your van conversion layout.
+We will also go over what we love and regret about our own van floor plan design.

 For many camper vans, the bed area consumes most of the interior space.
-And how you design your sleeping area often affects the rest of van’s layout design.
+How you design your sleeping area can affect the rest of the van’s layout design.
 Because of this, it would be beneficial to decide early on in your layout design which type of bed you want in your van.

 This type of bed is permanent; it cannot be changed or moved.
 Usually located in the back of the camper van.

 As the name suggests, these beds can convert from a bed into a dining/socializing area, depending on what you want.

-In fact, we are huge believers in the convertible bed in our van and loved it.
-This is also a great option if you have a smaller camper van (i.e <20ft).
+We went with the convertible bed in our van and loved it.
+This is also a great option if you have a smaller camper van (i.e. <20ft).
 Check out why we think convertible beds are the best for van life.

 When designing your kitchen layout, here are some factors to consider.

-When designing the kitchen counter, choose an appropriate height.
-You don’t want a counter that’s uncomfortable to cook on because it’s too short or tall.
+When designing the kitchen counter, take into account choosing an appropriate height.
+You don’t want an uncomfortable counter because it is too short or too tall.

-The larger the surface area, the more room there is for cooking and placing your every day things on.
+The larger the surface area, the more room there is for cooking and placing your everyday things.

 Related read: Why an induction stove isn’t realistic for van life

-If you will have a sink, you’ll need to factor in its dimensions (width, depth, AND height) into your kitchen counter build.
+If you plan on having a sink in your van, you’ll need to factor in its dimensions (width, depth, AND height) into your kitchen counter build.

 Top tip: Don’t get a small sink.
 Get a sink that has a comfortable volume to make dish cleaning easy and less of a hassle.

 Warning, shameless plug.
 We love our camper van sink.
-Not only is it a good size for washing, but it also comes with a drying rack, cutting board, and a handy wire grid so that your dishes don’t sit in scummy water.
+It’s a great size for washing and comes with a drying rack, cutting board, and a handy wire grid so that your dishes don’t sit in scummy water.

 Related read: Why we love our camper van sink

-There are 5 common ways to store your stuff in a camper van.
-We go over each option below.
+There are five common ways to store your stuff in a camper van.

-For many, the area under the bed & benches provides the majority of a camper’s storage space.
+For many, the area under the bed and benches provides most of a camper’s storage space.
 This is a great region for storing large/bulky items like: